sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Returns
 """""""""""
-Returns one Tensor, whose data type is the same as that of the input tensor.
+Returns a Tensor representing the interpolated result.
+The data type is the same as the input type, and the shape is adjusted based on the scaling factors.

 Processor support
 """""""""""
-* BM1688: The input data type can be FLOAT32/FLOAT16(TODO).
+* BM1688: Supports input data types FLOAT32/FLOAT16/INT8.
-* BM1684X: The input data type can be FLOAT32/FLOAT16(TODO).
+* BM1684X: Supports input data types FLOAT32/FLOAT16/INT8.

 yuv2rgb